Is your dog suffering from itches?

 5. Vitamin E – Great for the skin, Vitamin E can help your dog’s skin regenerate.
 Break a Vitamin E capsule and place it directly on your dog’s skin.
 Gently rub the oil into the affected area and leave to fully absorb.

-6. Yogurt – If your dog has a yeast infection, try mixing yogurt to his diet.
+6. Yoghurt – If your dog has a yeast infection, try mixing yoghurt into his diet.
 This will aid his digestive system and keep the yeast infections away.

 7. Apple cider vinegar – An excellent home remedy for your dog’s itchy skin, it can soothe your dog’s skin and fight off any bacteria that could be causing the itch.